anson-poon/anson-poon/README.md

 Hello!👋 I'm Anson, a Software Developer.
 I transitioned from a design background to software development a while ago because I found my passion in solving real-world engineering challenges through coding and automation, which inspired me to build software that yields meaningful and lasting impact.

-In my spare time, I am interested in anything cars and film-related.
-I am also passionate about architecture, interior design, and welding.
+In my spare time, I like to work on cars and watch films.
+I am also passionate about architecture, interior design, and coffee.

 [Personal Portfolio](https://anson-poon.github.io/portfolio-website)